olivi-r/wasmpy/README.md

 ```

 # Usage
 WasmPy defines import hooks to make the loading of WebAssembly binary files much easier!
-Just import the `WasmPy` library then you are good to go!
+Just import the `wasmpy` library then you are good to go!
 ### Example:
 If you have the following project setup: